A short story of how an extraordinary family rescued this glorious painting.

 The meticulous renovation of the Sistine Chapel began 7 November,1980.
 The Chapel re-opened to the public 8 April, 1994.
 Restorers cleaned the Frescoes and undid the work of Pope Pius IV, who had ordered the placement of modesty drapes.
 In the 1560s, Michelangelo removed the fig leaves and loin cloths.

-MEET POLIZIANO, POET
+MEET POLIZIANO, A POET

 ANGELO